nusnlp/c2e-mt-benchmark/README.md

 git submodule update --init --recursive
 ```

+Secondly, go to each subdirectories under `tools/*` and follow the setup/installation instructions accordingly.

-Then, download and unpack the pre-trained models to the `models/` subdirectory:
+Finally, download and unpack the pre-trained models to the `models/` subdirectory:

 ```
 cd models/